alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 The topic here is the same as before, but can it be attributed to different pools of knowledge?
 Is there some kind of temporary knowledge that plays a part in this?
 In this case, I do not agree with the argument that you the creator and you the user are two different people based on the time range that has elapsed.

-Can it be attributed to 'debugging code is much more difficult that writing code'?
-TODO find reference TODO.
+Creating a tool that later you cannot understand can it be equated to 'debugging code is much more difficult that writing code'

 The original is: